Saturday, November 28, 2020

 The Good Town of Paris and its New Children by Charles Vernier, 1850 / zoom

-The benevolent Government scrubs La Villette (where the take-over had been particularly resisted) while Belleville wipes his nose with his hand and Bercy, where wine was stored, drinks straight from the bottle.
+The benevolent Government scrubs La Villette (whose residents had particularly resisted the take-over) while Belleville wipes his nose with his hand and Bercy, where wine was stored, drinks straight from the bottle.

-Only the well-dressed girl from Batignolles, in the prosperous west, behaves properly.
+Only the well-dressed girl behaves properly.
+But she is from Batignolles, in the prosperous west.

 Moving the toll barriers ended the taverns and so La Descente.